Physical Therapist Assistant: Duties, Pay + How to Become One

 Physical therapist assistants earn a slightly higher than average salary and have a very positive job outlook over the coming years.

-Overall, the job outlook for physical therapist assistants is very positive.
-According to the US BLS, for instance, the number of job openings for physical therapist assistants and aides is projected to grow by 24 percent between 2021 and 2031, resulting in approximately 25,500 job openings each year throughout the decade [3].
-This growth is largely due to an aging population, advances in medical technologies, and chronic illnesses or disabilities that require rehabilitation.
+The job outlook for physical therapist assistants is very positive.
+The number of job openings for physical therapist assistants and aides is projected to grow by 19 percent in the next decade, resulting in approximately 27,600 job openings each year throughout the decade [3].

 How to become a physical therapy assistant